alan-turing-institute/data-safe-haven/docs/roles/researcher/snippets/04_using_dsvm.partial.md

-## {{computer}} Develop analyses via the Linux Data Science desktop

-You can use the Linux Data Science desktop to carry out data science research on the data that has been made available to you.
-You can work with any of the pre-installed applications and programming languages.
+## {{computer}} Analysing sensitive data

+The SRD has several pre-installed applications and programming languages to help with your data analysis.

 ### {{package}} Pre-installed applications